 The Story So Far

 Sean Patrick Regan is a former amateur National and World Solo Piping Champion.
-Based in the United States, he is an Open (professional) Grade competitor and ended 2020 ranked 3rd in the Eastern United States Pipe Band Association (EUSPBA).
+Based in the United States, he is an Open (professional) Grade competitor and ended 2020 ranked 3rd in the EUSPBA.

-An alumnus of Edinboro University, Sean was the Outstanding Music Major of his class and matriculated Summa Cum Laude with a Bachelor of Arts in Music Education.
-For four years he held the position of Director of Music at Massanutten Military Academy, building the program to include over 30% of the student body before returning to Pittsburgh to pursue a Master of Music in Bagpipe Performance at Carnegie Mellon University.
+An alumnus of Edinboro University, Sean graduated Summa Cum Laude and was the Outstanding Music Major of his class; by graduation, he had accepted his first position: for four years he served as Director of Music at Massanutten Military Academy, building a music department and Pipe Band that ultimately included 30% of the student body.
+Having established the new program, he returned to Pittsburgh to pursue a Master of Music in Bagpipe Performance at Carnegie Mellon University and teach for Edinboro.

 He has earned terminal certificates in Piping Performance, Theory, and Teaching from the Piping and Drumming Qualifications Board, Scotland, as well as the Graduate Certificate accredited by the EUSPBA.